How to Conduct a Successful Virtual Interview on Indeed

 4. Adjust your lighting.
 Experiment with lighting by adding a lamp, turning on more lights or opening the curtains, making sure the light source is in front of you so the candidate can clearly see your entire face.

 5. Prepare a list of video interview questions.
 Consider asking a mix of behavioral, situational and cultural interview questions.
 Starting with some fun interview questions can also help break the ice and put candidates at ease, especially since video interviews can feel a bit awkward at first.
+Indeed’s Interview Guide can help you prepare a list of interview questions by providing you with a bank of questions written by Indeed HR specialists.
+You can access the Indeed Interview Guide question bank or create your own custom questions to save and use during the interview on your Employer Dashboard.

 Video interview FAQs